 Make sure you don’t pay too much tax on your super by providing us with your Tax File Number (TFN).

-*The definition of income here includes concessional contributions.
-If your adjusted taxable income excluding your concessional contributions is less than $300,000, but the inclusion of your concessional contributions pushes your income above $300,000, the additional 15% tax will only apply to the portion of the contributions that are above $300,000.
+*People earning over $250,000 may pay more tax.
+The definition of income here includes concessional contributions.
+If your adjusted taxable income excluding your concessional contributions is less than $250,000, but the inclusion of your concessional contributions pushes your income above $250,000, the additional 15% tax will only apply to the portion of the contributions that are above $250,000.
 This additional tax may be paid directly by you or released from the Fund.
 Adjusted taxable income includes taxable income, reportable employer superannuation contributions, deductible personal superannuation contributions, reportable fringe benefits amounts and other sources of income.
-From 1 July 2017, the above limit will be lowered to $250,000.
+This limit is applicable from 1 July 2017 - for the 2016/17 financial year, the adjusted taxable income limit was $300,000.